codecrafting-io/adoldap/README.md

 [SUBIR](#handling-data)

-However, most of the searchs actually returns one of the `Models`, could beign a `User`, `Computer` or `Group`.
-The `Models` extends a `Entry` by provinding a human readeable get/set methods for the "default attributes", that enhances and facilitates the handling of certain values.
-If you find particular hard to understant the meaning or just don't known the available main attribute for objects on LDAP, the `Model` provides a `COLUMN_MAP` that maps the most important attributes of the corresponding AD object, to more "human readeable" names.
+Most of the searchs actually returns one of the `Models`, could beign a `User`, `Computer` or `Group`.
+The `Model` extends a `Entry` by provinding a human readeable get/set methods for the "default attributes", that enhances and facilitates the handling of certain values.
+If you find particular hard to understand the meaning or just don't known the available main attributes for objects on LDAP, the `Model` provides a `COLUMN_MAP` that maps the most important attributes of the corresponding AD object, to more "human readeable" names.
 For example take a look to the `COLUMN_MAP` of a `User`:

 ```php
 const COLUMN_MAP = [